Sylius/ShopApiPlugin/doc/Cookbook.md

 **ViewFactory**: The view factories are responsible for converting the entities into views.

-**Views**: Views are primitive object that only hold scalars or other View objects which can be easily serialzied.
+**Views**: Views are primitive objects that only hold scalars or other View objects which can be easily serialzied.

 **ViewRepository**: ViewRepositories are repositories that return view objects from the entities they are fetched.